Social Justice Institute

 Ruqaiijah A. Yearby, JD, MPH

-The Social Justice minor is a total of 19 credits, including the required core course (SJUS 100 Introduction to Social Justice, a real-world seminar experience (SJUS 200 Social Justice Engagement Seminar: Experiential, Community Based Learning), and a senior research project (SJUS 398 Social Justice Capstone Project).
-In addition to the three required courses, students must take at least one course from each Focus Area below.
+The Social Justice minor is a total of 19 credits, including the required core course (SJUS 100 Introduction to Social Justice), a real-world seminar experience (SJUS 200 Social Justice Engagement Seminar: Experiential, Community Based Learning), and a senior research project (SJUS 398 Social Justice Capstone Project).
+In addition to the three required courses, students must take one course from each Focus Area below, plus one additional elective from any Focus Area.

 Focus Area 1: Ethics, Politics and Economics